JustDylan/recipeGenerator/README.md

 - database editing: allow custom recipes from the user

 # UML Diagram
-We have created a UML diagram as our master outline to guide us through this project: https://github.com/JustDylan/recipeGenerator/blob/main/Classdiagram.mdj
+We have created a UML diagram to act as a master outline through this project: https://github.com/JustDylan/recipeGenerator/blob/main/Classdiagram.mdj

-For convieniece, here is a render:
+The UML can also be found as an image:

 ![UML Diagram as a jpg image](https://github.com/JustDylan/recipeGenerator/blob/main/ClassDiagram.jpg)